cncf/devstats-helm/ADDING_NEW_PROJECTS.md

 Both test & prod namespaces:

-- To have all dashboards recreated you can also kill all Grafana pods via `../devstats-k8s-lf/util/delete_objects.sh po devstats-grafana`, deployments will recreate them with the newest projects lists.
+- To have all dashboards recreated you can also kill all Grafana pods via `../devstats-k8s-lf/util/delete_objects.sh po devstats-grafana-`, deployments will recreate them with the newest projects lists.
 - Delete intermediate helm installs - those with auto generated name like `devstats-helm-1565240123`: `helm delete devstats-helm-1565240123`.

 Regenerate projects health on "summary" projects (follow `cncf/devstats-docker-images`:`devstats-helm/health.sh` instructions):